cellgeni/rnaseq/README.md

 - We use the sample ID as the primary process ID and tag everywhere.

 - The building of indexes was split off into a separate file `buildindex.nf`.
-This file still needs a lot of work.
+This file still needs a lot of work to recover from the splitting step.

 - All code was pulled out of conditional statements, enabling us to run different modes at the same time.
 This is helpful for testing, reduces overhead, and reduces